 We believe our wine competition offers several things to a winning winery:

-1. This is a trade-only judging panel made up of professionals who are well respected by their peers in the industry.
+- This is a trade-only judging panel made up of trade buyers from the top importers, distributors, retail wine shops, restaurants and sommeliers who are well respected by their peers in the industry.

-2. You are placing your wine in front of a trade buyer who makes buying decisions!
+- You are placing your wine in front of a trade buyer in a blind taste test who makes buying decisions!

-5. The NYIWC gives wineries who are not currently imported or distributed in the United States or in New York the opportunity to be discovered.
+- The NYIWC gives wineries who are not currently imported or distributed in the U.S. or in New York the opportunity to be discovered by top wine buyers

-6. We do not charge wining wineries the use of our medals in their marketing materials.
+- We do not charge winning wineries for the use of our medals in their marketing materials.

-7. You are only charged once when you submit your wines.
+- You are only charged once when you submit your wine.
 There are no additional charges or hidden fees.

-The vast majority of our judges come from the New York Metropolitan Area and are traveling within a 20 mile radius.
-There is an incredibly high concentration of talented beverage professionals in the area, and we choose the best and most dynamic among them to be our judges.
+Our judges come from the New York City area and are generally traveling within a 30 mile radius.
+There is an incredibly high concentration of talented wine buyers in the area, and we choose the best and most dynamic among them to be our judges.
 These buyers are sommeliers, retail store buyers, beverage directors in restaurants and hotels, distributors and importers.
 We try to make our judging panels as diverse as possible, because we believe each expert brings a different perspective to the judging process on what the consumer wants.

 Starting in 2013, we began compensating our judges with a daily stipend of $250 per day.
-We believe at this daily rate each judge is fairly compensated, but will maintain their independence and feel no financial pressure from the organizers.
+We believe at this daily rate each judge is fairly compensated, but will maintain their independence and feel pressure from the organizers in awarding medals.

 We take great pride in saying NO!
 There are no charges for the use of winning medal images.
 There are no charges to participate in our Press/Trade Event announcing the winners.
 There are no surprises here.

-This is a great opportunity to present your wine to actual buyers if you plan to enter the US Market and especially the New York market which is one of the largest wine buying regions in the World.
-As the old saying goes: “If you can make it in New York….You can make it anywhere."
+This is a great opportunity to present your wine to actual buyers if you plan to enter the American market, and especially the New York market which is one of the largest wine buying regions in the world.

 The owners of the NYIWC have no ownership of any alcohol companies, distributors, liquor stores, bars or restaurants.

-The owners of the NYIWC receive no financial compensation from any liquor company outside of the submission fees for their brands.
-We do not accept any advertising dollars either.
+We receive no financial compensation from any wine/beer/liquor company outside of the submission fees for their brands.
+We do not accept any advertising dollars.

 We do accept wire transfer and there is a $15 banking fee attached to it.
 Please email us at email@example.com for our banking information.